 Without animals and plants, our lives would not be possible.
 I wanted to share ten ideas on how we can save wildlife.

 The term wildlife doesn’t only address wild animals but all undomesticated animals, including birds and insects.
-To ensure the ecosystem is balanced correctly, all living animals should be protected and saved.
+All living animals should be protected and saved to ensure the ecosystem is balanced correctly.

 How to Save Wildlife

-Here are ten of the best ways to save wildlife and ensure they stay part of us now and for future generations.
+Here are the ten best ways to save wildlife and ensure they stay part of us now and for future generations.

 There are many ways to save wildlife, but one of the most satisfying is to volunteer.
 There are many organizations with volunteer programs.